pankod/next-boilerplate/documentation/docs/deployment.md

 ## Docker

-Dockerfile already included in project.
+Dockerfile is already included in project.

 ```
 FROM node:alpine